isomerpages/mindef-sg101/_economy/growing-our-economy/2010-to-the-present-new-challenges.md

 ![Alt text for image on Isomer site](/images/economy/growing-our-economy/changiairportterminal.jpg) (Image: [Gov.sg](https://www.gov.sg/article/updates-to-border-measures-for-low-risk-countries-from-1-sep))

 Singapore remains one of the top destinations for investment largely because it has kept its status as a key transport, financial, maritime and technology hub.
-However, major cities around the region are challenging Singapore in various fields.
+However, major cities around the region are challenging Singapore in various ways.

 <div style="border:0px solid #0505f8;background-color:#f8f8f8;padding:1.2em;">
 <p>Bangkok and Kuala Lumpur are aiming to be the regional hubs for air travel.
 The governments of both countries have spent massively to upgrade existing airport infrastructure.
-This is partly why we have had to be forward-looking in order to stay ahead of the competition.  </p>
+There is hence greater impetus for Singapore to continue being forward-looking and stay ahead of the competition.  </p>

-<p>China’s Belt and Road Initiative will see billions of dollars being poured into the region to build infrastructure, from roads to ports.
+<p>In addition, China’s Belt and Road Initiative will see billions of dollars being poured into the region to build infrastructure, from roads to ports.
 While stronger connectivity helps keep lines of communication open, some of these ports and airports could rise to become our competitors along the way.</p>
 </div>

 Likewise on the financial front, Singapore may have a significant lead over neighbouring countries as a financial hub but competition is quickly hotting up.